MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/enable-hotpatch-azure-edition.md

 > - This article only applies when deploying Windows Server Datacenter: Azure Edition from an ISO
 > image.
 It does not apply when you deploy using the Azure marketplace.

 Hotpatch for Windows Server 2022 Datacenter: Azure Edition allows you to install security updates on without requiring a reboot after installation.
+You can use Hotpatch with both Desktop Experience and Server Core.
 This article will teach you how to configure Hotpatch after installing or upgrading the operating system using an ISO.

 When using Hotpatch for your ISO deployed machine on Azure Stack HCI, there are a few important differences with the Hotpatch experience compared with using Hotpatch as part of Azure Automanage